COMS-BC3997-SP23/website-lafeinberg/pages/week5.md

 + Evolution Gym won’t work on Mac OS
 + Translate code into Python
 + Eric Medvet → reach out to Eric about using 2dvrsim (another software)
-+ Jagdeep Singh → Doesn’t respond fast about Evolution Gym<!--more-->
++ Jagdeep Singh → Doesn’t respond fast about Evolution Gym

 ## PROBLEM THIS WEEK: Evolution not working on operating systems
  + Emailing Eric Medvet and Jagdeep Singh